-All estimates should be based on best available information, that is estimates should not try to 'lowball' costs to fit into a budget, nor should they be overly conservative.
+All estimates should be based on best available information, that is estimates should not try to 'low-ball' costs to fit into a budget, nor should they be conservative and include hidden contingency.
 Cost uncertainties and risks are handled separately and should not be included in the estimate.
 Based on the design and cost maturity, an uncertainty is assigned to all activities as documented in the Key Assumptions document (1).
 Risks are evaluated and documented in the risk registry and used to evaluate the contingency, and are not part of the baseline cost estimate.
 Cost associated with implementing the QA/QC procedures, safety, and oversight are included and justified in the Project's Basis of Estimate(s).
+Labor contributed to the project, such as graduate student and postdocs at universities, should be included in the resources estimates.